-Finally, if you're concerned you may not receive your blank ballot in time to meet the deadline to return your voted ballot, you can vote NOW using the Federal Write-In Absentee Ballot (FWAB or "back-up ballot").
-For more information about using a FWAB, please go to: www.votefromabroad.org/fwab
+Finally, if you're concerned you may not receive your blank ballot in time to return your vote by the deadline, you don't have to wait!
+You can vote NOW using the Backup Ballot (the Federal Write-In Absentee Ballot or FWAB).
+The Backup Ballot is only for overseas voters and protects your right to vote.

-The FWAB is a ballot--please be sure to follow the instructions carefully!
-And be aware of the deadline to submit your ballot.
-The deadline information for your state will be in the Instructions that print out with your completed FWAB (Backup Ballot).
-Please be sure to allow enough time for your FWAB (Backup Ballot) to get back to the US!
+The Backup Ballot is subject to the same requirements and deadlines as your regular ballot.
+Please be sure to follow the instructions carefully, especially if your state requires a witness signature.
+The deadline information will be in the Instructions that print out with your completed Backup Ballot.
+Please be sure to allow enough time for your Backup Ballot to get back to the US!